 Dust All Shelves

-One of the biggest tasks of keeping a library clean is dusting the shelves.
+One of the biggest tasks of keeping a library clean is dusting the shelves where books are housed.
 Not only does dust contain harmful pathogens, but it leads to poor indoor air quality and can trigger asthma and allergies.

 Before you start, remove the books to create a clear working surface.
 Use a soft cloth and warm water to wipe all shelves, starting at the top.